andrews1022/string-formatter-react/README.md

 # String Formatter

-A simple string formatting app I came up with to practice building with React, specifically using class based components instead of functional ones w/ hooks.
+A simple string formatting app I came up with to practice building with React + Hooks which allows you to convert text into a few different helpful formats.

 ## Steps